Skip to content

 The Physical Aspects of Data Center Security

 Data centers contain valuable, sensitive and proprietary information that must be safeguarded.
 Cybersecurity is a major focus of data center operations, and rightly so.
 However, there is another side to data center security that is just as critical – physical security.
 While a data center should be protected from cyberattacks, it must also be protected from physical threats.
-According to the 2022 Cost of a Data Breach Report, researched by the Ponemon Institute and published by IBM Security, 10% of data breaches were caused by a physical security compromise, at an average cost of $3.96 million.

 The best way to secure a data center is to think about it in distinct layers.
 Then, by using the right blend of dedicated personnel, up-to-date procedures and useful technology to complement these layers, data center providers can create a robust security posture.